AlibabaCloudDocs/ots/intl.en-US/SDK Reference/PHP SDK/Single-row operations.md

     $request = [
         'table_name' => 'MyTable',
         'condition' => [
-            'row_existence' => RowExistenceExpectationConst::CONST_EXPECT_EXIST, // Delete the row if it exists.
+            'row_existence' => RowExistenceExpectationConst::CONST_EXPECT_EXIST, // Configure the condition to write data when the expected row exists.
             'column_condition' => [                  // If the condition is met, the data is updated.
                 'column_name' => 'Col0',
                 'value' => 100,